Wellington City – Guide for Backpackers

 Head to Wellington’s CBD on Lambton Quay for a wealth of shops.
 All the New Zealand retail chains you could think of are here, as well as pop-up liquidation sales.

-Wellington vantage Points
+Wellington Vantage Points

-Surrounded by a hilly green belt, there are some different vantage points you can get of the city without having to go to far.
-Mt Victoria, on the east side of the city, has 360° views with the centre on one side the the ferry terminal on the other.
+Surrounded by a hilly green belt, there are some different vantage points you can get of the city without having to go too far.
+Mt Victoria, on the east side of the city, has 360° views with the centre on one side the ferry terminal on the other.
 There are even a couple of sculptures and memorials on the lookout.

 Another vantage point is from the Botanic Gardens, which can be accessed by the historic cable car.
 It is only NZ$7 return on the cable car, which is located on Lambton Quay.
-Alternatively you can walk to the gardens.
+Alternatively, you can walk to the gardens.

 Seeing Wellington from the water offers another perspective of the city.
-You can take guided kayaking and stand-up paddle boarding tours both day and night.
+You can take guided kayaking and stand-up paddleboarding tours both day and night.

 If you have more time in Wellington…

-- See New Zealand wildlife at Zealandia: a valley of birds, reptiles and insects in their natural environment.
+- See New Zealand wildlife at Zealandia: a valley of birds, reptiles and insects in their natural environment

-- Your visit may coincide with some music acts or one of the following festivals: Fringe Festival, World of Wearable Art Awards Show, Royal New Zealand Ballet, or the New Zealand Festival.
+- Your visit may coincide with some music acts or one of the following festivals: Fringe Festival, World of Wearable Art Awards Show, Royal New Zealand Ballet, or the New Zealand Festival

-- Get more of a cultural fix by visiting the Wellington City and Sea Museum, City Gallery, and Colonial Cottage Museum.
+- Get more of a cultural fix by visiting the Wellington City and Sea Museum, City Gallery, and Colonial Cottage Museum

-- See a fine piece of architecture at the heritage building Old St Paul’s.
+- See a fine piece of architecture at the heritage building Old St Paul’s

-- See and learn about the Southern Skies at the Carter Observatory planetarium and interactive exhibition.
+- See and learn about the Southern Skies at the Carter Observatory planetarium and interactive exhibition

 Where to stay in Wellington?